Fortyseven/GM-Invoke-Prompt-A-Roni/README.md

 - It has been tested on Firefox, but should work fine anywhere Greasemonkey is supported.
 - Future updates to InvokeAI may break this script, but currently works as of the 3.x `main` branch.

+## Installation

+This is left as an exercise for the reader.

 ## What's it look like?

 <img src="./docs/screenshot.png" width=320px/>